 I’ll let this lie here for now, but there’s much more to consider.
 The schizophrenic is merely the one who falls into a parallel world and fails to see “through” that world to other possibilities.
 The one who loses the capacity to remain suspended no matter what reality they encounter.
 The general human population equates to those schizophrenics, because we have fully lost ourselves in a world that is self-destructive.
 We have connected the dots in a certain bizarre way and fail to realize what we’ve done.

 Look, the particular bend in that branch, as it moves in the wind, is also a thought rising up the trunk and turning shyly from a fear, behind which the clouds are parting.
-The insights depend on the trees or fields or skyline, or a brain or eyes, which shares in that bird’s flight and sudden appearance next to me in the moment of a realization.
+The insights depend on the trees or fields or skyline, or a brain or eyes, which shares in that bird’s flight and sudden appearance next to me in the moment I stop daydreaming, not a cause, not a result.
+It’s the entire shape of a conscious moment.
 How can I separate the honest thought from the movement of my surroundings?
 There’s an intelligence in the environment, and the movement of clouds and branches and brains is a harmony of distinct, but not different, elements of that intelligence.

 And I wonder if it’s not more honest to say the world and I think together.
 And that there is no real intelligence until I give up the delusion of being a separate Self.